aslamplr/blog/content/posts/video-resnet.md

 > **Disclaimer**: In most of this post I am using the paper author's own words to describe what is what.
 This is done because, I felt my words won't be just to describe what is what.
 And my purpose of writing this post is to put it all together for myself and others in a way that is easier for me to understand.
 And probably some of you might find it interesting as well.

-_Abstract:_

-> In this paper we discuss several forms of spatiotemporal convolutions for video analysis and study their effects on action recognition.
-Our motivation stems from the observation that 2D CNNs applied to individual frames of the video have remained solid performers in action recognition.
-In this work we empirically demonstrate the accuracy advantages of 3D CNNs over 2D CNNs within the framework of residual learning.
-Furthermore, we show that factorizing the 3D convolutional filters into separate spatial and temporal components yields significantly gains in accuracy.
-Our empirical study leads to the design of a new spatiotemporal convolutional block “R(2+1)D” which produces CNNs that achieve results comparable or superior to the state-of-theart on Sports-1M, Kinetics, UCF101, and HMDB51.

 There are 5 residual network architectures being discused in this paper.

 1. **`R2D`** (2D Resnet)